 Truth, for so many thinkers throughout history, has been seen as existing independent of human minds.
 But it seems far more sensible to embrace an anthropological account of truth which Robert Adams nicely describes as the view “that the truths of logic and mathematics are true in virtue of some feature of human thought, which might be ideas in our heads, our intentions regarding our use of language, or proofs we have actually constructed.” (see his book Leibniz: Determinist, Theist, Idealist, p.
-182) But this view, while initially plausible, seems to have the following undesirable and counter-intuitive implications that, once understood, may make a commitment to an inhuman ground of truth more attractive: (1) there are no propositions whose truth or falsity we have not yet uncovered or will never uncover; (2) there are true propositions that have no contradictories which threatens the foundations of logic; (3) human communication about the same concepts and propositions would seem impossible; (4) truth, rather than our estimations of the truth, would change; (5) there would be no necessary truths, that is, truths that are true in all possible worlds; and (6) the impressive applicability of necessary truths to the physical world becomes unacceptably mysterious.
+182) But this view, while initially plausible, seems to have the following undesirable and counter-intuitive implications that, once understood, may make a commitment to an inhuman ground of truth more attractive: (1) there are no propositions whose truth or falsity we have not yet uncovered or will never uncover; (2) there are true propositions that have no contradictories which threatens the foundations of logic; (3) human communication about the same propositions would seem impossible; (4) truth, rather than our estimations of the truth, would change; (5) there would be no necessary truths, that is, truths that are true in all possible worlds; and (6) the impressive applicability of necessary truths to the physical world becomes unacceptably mysterious.
 Let me take each in turn.

 (4) In his dialogue On Free Choice of the Will (Macmillan, 1964) St. Augustine wrote: “If truth were equal to our minds, it would be subject to change.
 Our minds sometimes see more and sometimes less, and because of this we acknowledge that they are mutable.
 Truth, remaining in itself, does not gain anything when we see it, or lose anything when we do not see it” (p.
 67).
 If so-called true propositions reside in our changing minds then truth would change which is absurd.
 To be sure, our estimations of the truth change.
 But not the truth itself.

-(5) If all truth is a function of human beings then, since humans are contingent beings that at one time didn’t exist, we would have to accept that truth is as contingent as we are.
-Perhaps we could embrace some forms of relative necessity in which certain things necessarily follow once a set of contingent limitations is established.
+Now it might be thought that we could get along with forms of relative necessity in which certain things necessarily follow once a set of contingent limitations is established.
 For example: (a) It is not physically possible to go faster than the speed of light given the laws of nature as we currently understand them.
 But these laws, we can easily imagine, could be different in a different possible world or indeed our own. (b) It is not biologically possible for me, given my genetic make up, to naturally sprout some wings and fly.
 But we can easily imagine a different genetic makeup for me in a different possible world. (c) It is not possible for someone living in New York to legally have many wives given the laws of the state.
 But we can easily imagine the laws being changed.
 In each of these cases there is a form of necessity in place which, upon consideration, is revealed to be relative or contingent: relative to certain conditions such as laws of nature, biology, and the state.

-(6), or the claim that the impressive applicability of necessary truths to the physical world becomes unacceptably mysterious, is nicely presented in the form of a question by Bradley and Swartz: “[I]f these necessary truths are merely the result of arbitrary human conventions for the use of mathematical symbols, all this becomes a seeming miracle.
+(6), the claim that the successful applicability of necessary truths to the physical world becomes unacceptably mysterious, is nicely presented in the form of a question by Bradley and Swartz: “[I]f these necessary truths are merely the result of arbitrary human conventions for the use of mathematical symbols, all this [successful application of necessary truths] becomes a seeming miracle.
 Why should the world conform so felicitously to the consequences of our linguistic stipulations?”
 They argue that it is precisely by embracing necessary truths as propositions which are true in all possible worlds, including worlds without humans, that we can provide an adequate explanation of their application in engineering, aeronautics, and so on: “Necessary truths, such as those of mathematics, apply to the world because they are true in all possible worlds; and since the actual world is a possible world it follows that they are true in (i.e., apply to) the actual world” (Possible Worlds, p.
 61).